linclab/linclab_utils/README.md

 ## Modules
 ### `plot_utils`: Utilities for setting LiNCLab style `matplotlib` plotting parameters.
 - `LINCLAB_COLS`: module-wide dictionary of LiNCLab colors.
-- `linclab_plt_default()`: sets plotting parameters to use LiNCLab colors and to improve figure better readability.
+- `linclab_plt_defaults()`: sets plotting parameters to use LiNCLab colors and to improve figure better readability.
 Call it before you start plotting.
 (NOTE: It just updates the defaults.
 You can still use custom plotting settings in your scripts.)
  - `linclab_colormap()`: returns a 2 or 3-color colormap using LiNCLab colors.
  - `set_font()`: sets matplotlib font to preferred font/font family.
  - `update_font_manager()`: updates matplotlib font manager with fonts from a directory.